 When the legendary Sedin Brothers’ careers ended in 2018, Henrik had 29 more points.
 But it was Daniel, younger by six minutes, who finished with substantially more goals.
 The pair joined the Canucks with the second and third picks in the 1999 NHL Draft in the opposite order of their birth.
 They would play 17 seasons together in Vancouver.
 Daniel won the Pearson Award and the Art Ross Trophy in 2010-11, one season after Henrik won the Ross and the Hart Trophies.

 Daniel was a two-time All-Star and also won a King Clancey Trophy in his final season, sharing it with his brother.
 The pair retired at the conclusion of the 2017-18 season, with Daniel scoring two goals, including the overtime winner, in their final game.
 The Canucks retired their numbers 22 and 33 in Feb.
 2020.
 And while they are not yet Hockey Hall of Fame eligible, they will surely be honored there one day, and they will surely be together.

 Vegas Golden Knights — Jonathan Marchessault (150)

 Washington Capitals — Alexander Ovechkin (822)

 Alexander Ovechkin is believed by some to be the greatest NHL goal scorer ever, considering the era he plays in.
 Drafted first overall by the Washington Capitals in the 2004 NHL Draft, he’s never played for another team.
 He won the Calder Trophy as a rookie in the 2005-06 seasons, with 106 points.
 He’s led the league in goals (winning the Richard Trophy) in nine of his 18 completed seasons so far.

-Ovechkin has never scored fewer than 32 goals in an NHL season.
+Ovechkin has never scored fewer than 24 goals in an NHL season.
 In addition to his nine Richard Trophies, he’s won three Hart Trophies, two back-to-back in 2008 and 2009, and a third in 2013.
 He has also won three Pearson Awards, all back-to-back in 2008, 2009, and 2010.
 He won his lone Art Ross Trophy for the 2007-08 season.